 Crystal Palace Park

 What's it like?
 No mere park, this was originally brought to life as a Victorian Pleasure Ground.
 Among its attractions are lakes, a maze, their famous dinosaur models and the Italian terraces, which survived the fire that destroyed the Crystal Palace.
 There's also the 'rusty laptop' concert stage, on the site Bob Marley once played, but it's sadly underused, and perhaps more interesting as an oddity of architecture.
 If none of that appeals, take it easy at the fishing lake.

 What's there?
-Maze, dinosaur sculptures, famous bust of Sir Joseph Paxton, concert bowl.
-The children's play area, children's farm and cafe are currently closed.
+Maze, dinosaur sculptures, famous bust of Sir Joseph Paxton, concert bowl, children's play area, children's farm.